What is ascites?

 The lymphatic system plays a crucial role in immune function and in the delivery of vital nutrients to the body.
 Functioning almost like a sponge, the lymphatic system absorbs excess lymph fluid — watery fluid containing protein, electrolytes, cells and other substances — from the body’s organs and returns it to the blood stream.
 Injury to lymphatic vessels, congenital abnormalities or excessively high venous pressures can result in lymphatic flow problems and leakage of lymphatic fluid into the peritoneum leading to ascites.

 In a healthy body, the lymphatic channels from the liver and mesentery drain toward the thoracic duct, which is the main lymphatic vessel responsible for lymph drainage.
 In children and adults with ascites, however, channels originating in the intestine or in the liver begin to flow in the opposite direction, creating leaks in the peritoneum.
-As lymphatic fluid spills in to the peritoneum, there is no way for the body to absorb it.
+As lymphatic fluid spills in, there is no way for the body to absorb it.

 What causes ascites?